 Showrooming, the practice of looking at merchandise in a traditional retail store and then shopping online to purchase the product, usually at a lower price, is becoming the new norm for North American shoppers.
-U.S. retail ecommerce sales reached $186.2 billion, an increase of 16% increase compared with $390.99 billion in 2016.
+U.S. retail ecommerce sales reached $453.46 billion in 2017, an increase of 16% increase compared with $390.99 billion in 2016.
 That’s the highest growth rate since 2011, when online sales grew 17.5% over 2010 (Internet Retailer).

 Worldwide, global retail ecommerce sales reached $2.304 trillion in 2017, a 24.8% increase over the previous year, fueled by growth in North America and the Asia-Pacific region, according to a report from eMarketer.
 And ecommerce is only expected to grow.
 Setting up an ecommerce website is easier than ever.
 (See 8 Easy Ways to Get Your Small Business Into Ecommerce).
 Pick the right products, get them online and your own profitable business could be off and running.

 None of these ideas will make you rich overnight.